 There’s a lot of parties and terminology involved in the process.

 The first step in getting a mortgage is to work with a licensed loan officer.
 Be sure whoever you are working with is licensed and registered to sell mortgages.

 Loan officers help answer how to get a mortgage, and they’ll assist you with a variety of tasks.
 They’ll help you determine which mortgage works best for you, will shop for the best interest rate, and will even assist you with all the paperwork you need to complete.
 We’ll get into more of these details below.

 You can select from a variety of mortgage options, each of them serves a purpose.
-The most common option is a fixed-rate 30 year mortgage.
+A common option is a fixed-rate 30-year mortgage.
 This means for the duration of the loan, 30 years, the borrower will pay a fixed interest rate and payment each month.
-This fixed rate concept can also be applied to 20 year, 15 year, and even 10 year mortgages, but those options aren’t nearly as common.
+This fixed rate concept can also be applied to other mortgage options, such as a 15-year mortgage.

 Basic Mortgage Terminology